-The process of supervising teacher candidates is critically important to the candidate.
+The process of supervising interns is critically important to the candidate.
 It is also important for the Teacher, who has agreed to assume the responsibility for helping a candidate become a professional educator.
-Supervisors also complete the STAR Assessment and Disposition forms.
-Formal assessments must include written feedback to help the Teacher Candidate know specific areas that went well and areas that need improvement.
-The university depends upon the knowledge and experiences of supervisors in assisting teacher candidates and teachers.
-Supervisors are encouraged to communicate with each other regarding schedules and/or other needs regarding the teacher candidate.
+Supervisors also complete the STAR Assessment and Disposition forms based on review of Weekly Forms over a period of weeks.
+Formal assessments must include written feedback to help the intern know specific areas that went well and areas that need improvement.
+The university depends upon the knowledge and experiences of supervisors in assisting the interns and teachers.
+Supervisors are encouraged to communicate with each other regarding schedules and/or other needs regarding the intern.

-Supervision of Block 3 Teacher Candidates
+Supervision of Block 3 Interns

 PDS Supervisors 1 Initial Visit (2 if split assignment) (Expertise in Elementary Ed.)
-3 Formal Assessments (1 in 2 nd 8 weeks if split) 3 Meetings with candidate on campus
+3 Formal Assessments (1 in 2 nd 8 weeks if split) 3 Meetings with candidate on campus or Zoom.

-Additional visits may occur beyond what is above for Block 3 Teacher Candidates.
+Additional visits may occur beyond what is above for Block 3 Interns.